Andrew Benintendi Preview, Player Props: White Sox vs. Mariners

 Andrew Benintendi At The Plate

-- Among the qualifying hitters in baseball, he ranks 37th in batting average, 51st in on-base percentage, and 128th in slugging.
+- Among the qualifying hitters in MLB play, he ranks 36th in batting average, 49th in on-base percentage, and 127th in slugging.

-- He has homered in two of 112 games played this season, and in 0.4% of his plate appearances.
+- Benintendi will look to extend his four-game hitting streak.
+He's batting .333 with one homer over the course of his last games.

-- Benintendi has driven in a run in 27 games this year (24.1%), including five games with more than one RBI (4.5%).
-He has also driven home three or more of his team's runs in one contest.
+- Benintendi has driven home a run in 28 games this year (24.8%), including more than one RBI in 4.4% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.